techbrett/OfficeDocs-SkypeForBusiness/Teams/what-are-communications-credits.md

 Not all customers need to set up Communication Credits.

 Outbound calls to some destinations may already be included in your Audio Conferencing or Calling Plan subscription.
 Check your subscription information for details before purchasing Communication Credits you don't need.

-You also don’t need Communication Credits if your subscription is through a Microsoft Customer Agreement (MCA).
-To check if your service subscription is an MCA, see [Understand your Microsoft business billing account](/microsoft-365/commerce/manage-billing-accounts).

 ### Conflicting organization addresses